MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 # Set up a NAT network

-Windows 10 Hyper-V now supports native network address translation (NAT).
+Windows 10 Hyper-V allows native network address translation (NAT).

 This guide will walk you through:
 * creating a NAT network
 * connecting an existing virtual machine to your new network
 * confirming that the virtual machine is connected correctly